Onea-Radu/MDS/README.md

-## Yet-to-be-titled Unity Game
-This repository will be home to a 2D platform-type Unity game for Desktop.
-16/3 update: added user stories.
+## Shop platform
+This repository contains a shop platform developed in ASP.NET MVC Core